CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.6 Software tests and releases.md

 Software can be tested at different points in the life cycle of a software.
 Thus, software tests may already be necessary during development, before release for productive operation or in the course of patch and change management.
 The software tests and releases are to be carried out for self-development as well as for the use of standard software.

-This module describes the test and release process for self-developed or customized software as well as for standard software.
+This module describes the test and approval process for self-developed or customized software as well as for standard software.
 The test and release process is characterized by the fact that it can be run several times depending on the result.

 ### 1.2 Objective